jmoore34/RoleAssigner/README.md

 You can also share a room by copying the URL.

-2. Collaboratively set up the roles, or use a preset
+2. Collaboratively set up the roles, or use a preset.
+Multiple users can edit the roles at the same time (like in Google Docs), and the input is debounced to reduce stress on the server.

 ![image](https://user-images.githubusercontent.com/1783464/165176373-39f3364a-d3a8-4323-9692-66559e8df6a2.png)